txchen/light-server/README.md

 ## Example

 Let's take a look at a real example.
-[Riot-Hackernews](https://github.com/txchen/riot-hn) is static web app powered by riotjs.
+[Riot-Hackernews](https://github.com/txchen/riot-hn) is a static web app powered by riotjs.
 This is its package.json:

 ```json
 {